What is investing and how does it work?

 Robo-advice services provide a simple investing solution that offers value for money and is primarily targeted at people who are new to investing or who simply don't have the time to manage their own investments.
 There are other similar services out there and you can see a round-up of these along with our ratings in our best buy table.

-Investment platforms (Do it yourself)
+Investment platforms and apps (Do it yourself)

 There is plenty of information available out there to help you select the funds for your portfolio with many investment platforms offering a range of tools and articles which are a great resource to get you started.
 I would also suggest reading our comprehensive article - 'The best performing funds to invest in right now' - but also have a look at our 80-20 Investor service.